jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Shinigami.md

 RacialMods:
 Languages: Celestial, Common, Draconic, Infernal; tongues
 SQ:
+SpecialAbilities:
+  Destroy Soul (Su): >
-SpecialAbilities: Destroy Soul (Su) A shinigami possesses six gems in which it encapsulates souls with its soul bind spell-like ability.
+    A shinigami possesses six gems in which it encapsulates souls with its soul bind spell-like ability.
 These gems are only useful to the shinigami that owns them, and if the shinigami dies, the gems are destroyed as well.
 As a standard action once per day, a shinigami can hold up a gem that currently contains a soul and crush it, permanently destroying the soul within and releasing a 30-foot-radius burst of negative energy that inflicts 1d6 negative levels on all creatures in the area of effect.
 A successful DC 30 Fortitude save reduces this to 1 negative level.
 The soul destroyed in the process of using this ability can only be brought back to life by means of a miracle or wish spell.
 This is a death effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: